 (The transportation provided is to the testing site and back to the pick-up location, no additional or alternate stops can be accommodated.)

 Erie County and NYS testing sites offer free testing.
 Other locations may bill your health insurance or expect payment at the time of testing.
-View a searchable map of additional testing locations beyond the table below.
+For additional testing locations beyond the table below:

 |Well Now - Amherst||3921 Harlem Rd.
 Buffalo, NY 14226||Make an appointment online|

 |Walgreens||3488 Main St. Buffalo, NY 14214 |

 |Rite Aid||2474 Bailey Ave., Buffalo, NY 14215||Make an appointment online|